 - considers candidates that are qualified based on their experience, education, expertise, personal qualities and general and sector-specific knowledge;

 - makes decisions on appointments and promotions on the basis of performance, skill and merit;

 - periodically reviews recruitment and selection criteria to ensure that diversity remains a component of any executive officer search;

 - reviews potential candidates from a variety of cultural and geographic backgrounds and perspectives, with the Corporation’s diversity objectives in mind including, without limiting the generality of the foregoing, the specific objective of increasing diversity; and

 - considers the level of representation of women and members of other designated minority groups in senior management when making executive officer and management appointments.

 The Corporation’s commitment to diversity is further reflected in the Code of Ethics pursuant to which Bombardier shall offer equal employment opportunities without regard to any distinctions based on age, gender, sexual orientation, disability, race, religion, citizenship, marital status, family situation, country of origin or other factors, in accordance with the laws and regulations of each country where it does business.

-Moreover, the Corporation embraces the role of women in society, and promotes gender diversity in the transportation sector.
-Within the aviation sector, Bombardier is a member of diversity associations, including Women in Aviation International, International Aviation Womens Association, and offers different scholarships to support the development of women in aviation and rail.
+Moreover, the Corporation embraces the role of women in society, and promotes gender diversity.
+Bombardier is a member of diversity associations within the aviation sector, including Women in Aviation International, International Aviation Women's Association, and offers different scholarships to support the development of women in aviation.
 It also participates in conferences and work sessions to lead the conversation on practical ways for women to drive their careers forward.